2022 4-H Resident Camp is happening!

 What is 4-H Camp?

 4-H Resident Camp is one of the highlights of the 4-H year.
 Campers need to be 9 years old to attend 4-H Camp.
 The camp planning is done by the youth camp staff and camp committee.
 The camp activities are directed by the youth during the week of camp.
 Campers are divided into groups with youth staff members as leaders.
-The groups meet every day to plan skits, play sports, have craft time and have fun.
+The groups meet every day to plan skits, play sports, have craft time, and have fun.
 Being in a group allows campers to meet new youth and make life-long friendships.
 The food at camp is prepared by experienced cooks and we have a nurse on-site at all times.
+Feel free to share our

 Where is 4-H Camp located?